Pumped Up Kicks: Use in popular media

 The song was used in TV series such as Entourage, Gossip Girl, CSI: NY, Cougar Town, The Game, Homeland, Pretty Little Liars, Warehouse 13 and The Vampire Diaries, the web series Dick Figures, and also in the 2011 films Friends with Benefits and Fright Night, as well as sampled in Shawn Chrystopher's song "All the Other Kids", from his 2010 hip-hop album You, and Only You.
 The whistling part of the song is part of the rotation of bumper music played on the Michael Medved syndicated radio program.
 The song has also been used on the BBC TV shows Top Gear and Match of the Day in the United Kingdom.
 British radio station Talksport has used the instrumental version on their "Drive" program.
 On October 8, 2011, Foster the People performed the song on Saturday Night Live.
 The song was also used in Australian beer XXXX's "XXXX Summer Bright Lager" television commercial.
 "Pumped Up Kicks" was included as a playable track in the music video game Rock Band Blitz and Guitar Hero Live.
 The song was also used in season one episode four of Suits in the episode "Dirty Little Secrets".
 The song was used in "Piggy Piggy", the sixth episode of the first season of American Horror Story.
 The song since its release in 2012 has received massive use on the internet in meme culture as well.
 A rock cover of the song (sung by Michael Starr of Steel Panther) was used in the credits of the episode "Best Friends, For Never" of the HBO Max series Peacemaker, as a reference to the character of Evan that likes the song.

 Brief radio ban

-Due to the song's dark lyrics, it was temporarily pulled from circulation on certain U.S. radio stations in response to the Sandy Hook Elementary School shooting.
+The song was temporarily pulled from circulation on certain U.S. radio stations in response to the Sandy Hook Elementary School shooting.